amaelDago/NewsgroupsClassifier/README.md

  ## HOW TO USE THIS REPOSITORY

-  - Clone this repository with command below ```https://github.com/amaelDago/NewsgroupsClassifier.git```
+  - Clone this repository with following command ```https://github.com/amaelDago/NewsgroupsClassifier.git```
   - Move to repository : ```cd NewsgroupsClassifier```
   - Build docker image : ```docker build -t <myimage> .``` .